vivid-planet/comet/.changeset/curvy-pumpkins-carry.md

 "@comet/cms-admin": patch
 ---

-Prevent `ExternalLinkBlock` when the url field is empty
+Prevent error in `ExternalLinkBlock` when the url field is empty